 Cannabis 101 | Medical Marijuana FAQ's

 Cannabis has been used as a medicine for thousands of years.
 Despite its medicinal effects, it had been highly taxed and made illegal in the United States during the last century.
-It is currently illegal to possess cannabis, even as medicine, under federal law.
+It is currently illegal to possess cannabis, even as a medicine, under federal law.
 As a medicine, Cannabis has minimal side effects, is not physically addictive, and there have been no reported fatalities regarding its use.
 It has no known adverse effect on the liver, kidneys or GI tract, and no allergic reactions have been reported.
 Its recognized contraindications are extremely limited.

 The two prevalent Cannabis species grown in the United States are Cannabis Sativa and Cannabis Indica.
 Sativas typically have a stimulating and alerting effect while Indicas typically provide a “couch lock” effect.
 As most strains are bred as a blend of Indica and Sativa species, and contain other natural cannabinoids and terpenes that can influence the effects of a given strain, this general rule may not always be the case.